arpithaoncloud9/my-java-jenkins-app/README.md

 # my-java-jenkins-app
-Simple App to integrate with Jenkins
+Simple App project to integrate with Jenkins